Calibaba276/Portfolio_Website/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy your React portfolio to Vercel or GitHub Pages.
+This guide will help you deploy your React portfolio to Vercel.

 ## Issues Fixed